chemodun/X4LogWatcher/README.md

 - Support a "Forced refresh" mode, if by some reason standard Windows file watcher doesn't work
 - Support simple text search in current filtered content via Ctrl+F and F3(Enter)/Shift+F3 for next/previous search result
 - Has a status bar with the current log file name and it's stats.
 Additionally shows the loading progress of the log file in the offline mode
+- Shows the updates in non-focused tabs via adding the notification symbol "🔔" to the tab name
+- Can show up to 10 lines after the matched line in the log file.
+Useful for showing the error details in the scripts
+- Extension for the log file is configurable via editing of the config file.
+By default, it is set to `.log`

 ## Requirements